D7NAMITE/4_years_guarantees/README.md

 In the other hand, the **Exam Phase** is when the brawl battle start.
 The player will face of and fight the "Subject".
 There will be 4 subjects(Did not include the tutorial subject), one each year.

+The game will loop between this two phases untill the player defeat the 4th year subject.

 ## Requiments
 For the game to run without any problem, you'll need:
 - Python version 3.10 or later version